ionic-team/ionic-cli/README.md

 ```bash
 $ ionic start myApp [template]
 ```

-There are three choices of templates.
+There are three choices of templates:

 * Side-Menu (sidemenu)
 * Tabs (tabs)
 * Blank (blank)

+Command-line flags/options:

+    -a, --app <APP NAME> ................... your app's name (Use quotes around the name) -p, --package <PACKAGE NAME> ........... package name, such as "com.mycompany.myapp"

 ## Testing in a Browser